josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 I've seen it myself, in fact.
 I have a common condition known as color vision deficiency; partial colorblindness.
 Certain parts of the red-green spectrum are invisible to my eye.
 I can see _most_ reds and greens fine, but certain hues blend together.
 Light pinks might look white; a lime green might seem yellow; green stoplights just look white; and purple almost always looks blue to me, because I can't see the red in it.
 (Actually, I just learned recently the Goombas in Mario games are brown, not red, as I've always seen them.)

 But I'm a developer and designer, and so working with color is crucial for me.
 So lately, when I've wanted to make sure the color I'm working with is _actually_ the color I think it is, I'll pop open ChatGPT, paste in the hex code, and ask what color it actually is.
+"That's a bright yellow," it might tell me.

 Many think this type of thing will come to browsers, somehow, and will be able to help correct accessibility errors in similar ways.
 If an image doesn't have `alt` text, for example, an LLM tool may be able to describe the image.

 Again, I think there's warranted optimism here.
 However:

 1. That's still a long ways off, if it ever comes;
 2. There's no guarantee of how well it will work even when it does arrive (will it describe the image correctly?
-Will it understand the context? _Should it_ in the first place, if the developer left the `alt` empty on purpose?
+Will it understand the context, and the vibes of the image? _Should it_ in the first place, if the author left the `alt` empty on purpose?
 And by the way, why do we have such faith in an LLM to get this right when we've spent this whole time talking about an LLM getting accessibility very wrong?
 Are we sure we have the cause for optimism we think we do here?); and finally
 3. There's no credit card for inequity.
 I don't think it's ethically sound to suggest that any present wrongdoing is justified by a future solution that will undo it, especially given points 1 and 2.